bcgov/moh-plr-fhir/input/pagecontent/index.md

 ### Facilities

-A Facility is an identified, named place, piece of equipment, or amenity of interest to BC Health which may be physical (e.g. a building or vehicle).
+A Facility is an identified, named place, piece of equipment, or amenity of interest to BC Health which is physical (e.g. a building or vehicle).
 It can be a a particular place or position which may be physically/spatially related.
-Facilities have names, unique types and purposes, and may have other communication mechanisms: mailing addresses, telephone numbers, etc.  As well, multiple organizations or individual providers can be related to a facility.
+Facilities have names, and may have other communication mechanisms: mailing addresses, telephone numbers, etc.  As well, multiple organizations or individual providers can be related to a facility.

 A Facility is a unique civic address in BC and may be:

 * A single building (most frequent case).
-* A unit within a building.
 * One of several assigned to very large buildings with multiple entrances (e.g. Vancouver General).

 Examples: Long term care facility, Walk-in Clinic, Urgent Care Centre, Public Health Office, Hospitals, Ambulances, Pharmacies, Laboratory offices, Community Medical Imaging Clinics.